digitalbricklayer/techteapotcom/src/content/subscribe.md

 pager: false
 ---

-If you would like to be notified when a new post is published here, please subscribe to my [RSS feed](/index.xml) or enter your email address into the form below for updates via email.
+If you would like to be notified when a new post is published here, please subscribe to my [RSS feed](/index.xml).

 Thank you for subscribing.